Bruce0C/Rugby-Buff/README.md

 ![Laws Wave test ](assets/images/laws-wave-test.jpeg)
 ![Kit Wave test ](assets/images/kit-wave-test.jpeg)

-One error was registered by WAVE WebAIM, this was due to an empty form label in the navigation bar. as the navigation bar is included in all pages the same error occurred on all ages. as this label is used for the burger icon, there is no need for the label to contain content for the label to function as expected.
+One error was registered by WAVE WebAIM, this was due to an empty form label in the navigation bar.
+As the navigation bar is included in all pages the same error occurred on all pages.
+This label is used for the burger icon, there is no need for the label to contain content for the label to function as expected.

 Testing was focused to ensure the following criteria were met: